Desktop search: Ubuntu

 Ubuntu Linux didn't have desktop search until release Feisty Fawn 7.04.
 Using Tracker desktop search, the desktop search feature was very similar to Mac OS's AppleSearch and Sherlock.
 It not only featured the basic features of file format sorting and meta-data matching, but support for searching through emails and instant messages was added.
 In 2014 Recoll was added to Linux distributions, working with other search programs such as Tracker and Beagle to provide efficient full text search.
 This greatly increased the types of queries and file types that Linux desktop searches could handle.
 A major advantage of Recoll is that it allows for greater customization of what is indexed; Recoll will index the entire hard disk by default, but can be made to index only selected directories, omitting directories that will never need to be searched.

 openSUSE

-Starting with KDE4, the NEPOMUK was introduced.
+In openSUSE, starting with KDE4, the NEPOMUK was introduced.
 It provided the ability to index a wide range of desktop content, email, and use semantic web technologies (e.g. RDF) to annotate the database.
 The introduction faced a few glitches, much of which seemed to be based on the triplestore.
 Performance improved (at least for queries) by switching the backend to a stripped-down version of the Virtuoso Open Source Edition, however indexing remained a common user complaint.

 Based on user feedback, the Nepomuk indexing and search has been replaced with the Baloo framework based on Xapian.